dimitri/pgcopydb/docs/ref/pgcopydb_stream.rst

      --source         Postgres URI to the source database --dir            Work directory to use
-     --restart        Allow restarting when temp files exist already --slot-name      Stream changes recorded by this slot --endpos         LSN position where to stop receiving changes
+     --restart        Allow restarting when temp files exist already --resume         Allow resuming operations after a failure --not-consistent Allow taking a new snapshot on the source database --slot-name      Stream changes recorded by this slot --endpos         LSN position where to stop receiving changes